Parul University B.Tech Admissions 2025

 Mandatory Papers | Both Paper 1 and Paper 2 are compulsory |

-We will provide a detailed analysis of both Paper 1 and Paper 2 of JEE Advanced 2025, covering question distribution by subject, topic-wise weightage, difficulty level, and marking scheme trends.
+We are providing a detailed analysis of both Paper 1 and Paper 2 of JEE Advanced 2025, covering question distribution by subject, topic-wise weightage, difficulty level, and marking scheme trends.
 This analysis will help aspirants understand the exam pattern, identify high-weighting areas, and fine-tune their preparation strategy accordingly.
-After every shift, come here to check the analysis.
-The following points will be covered in the JEE Advanced 2025 paper analysis:
+The following points are covered in the JEE Advanced 2025 paper analysis:

 JEE Advanced Paper 1 analysis